thi-ng/blog/2016/20160626-generative-design-clojure.md

 provided more stimulus to continue building up the (still) small community of fellow Clojurians interested in this field.

-**If you’re interested in taking part in similar hands-on training workshops in the future, please** [**sign up to the newsletter**](https://tinyletter.com/thi-ng/) **or visit** [workshop.thi.ng](http://workshop.thi.ng) **for announcements.**
+**If you're interested in taking part in similar hands-on training workshops in the future, please** [**sign up to the newsletter**](https://tinyletter.com/thi-ng/) **or visit** [workshop.thi.ng](http://workshop.thi.ng) **for announcements.**